BIGJRA/BIGJRA.github.io/reborn.md

 Head left and take the elevator down to B1F.
 Immediately head left and go up, following the path.
 If you have snax in your bag, you can catch **Makuhita**!

-Back in Opal Ward, specifically if you randomly got Clamperl earlier in Onyx Ward, a person near the water at the bottom will give you a *Deepseatooth* or a *Deepseascale*, randomly determined.
+Back in Opal Ward, specifically if you randomly got Clamperl earlier in Onyx Ward, a person near the water at the bottom will give you a *Deep Sea Tooth* or a *Deep Sea Scale*, randomly determined.

 Finally, head to the apartment in the top left corner of Peridot Ward.
 Now that we have two badges we can finally take home **Snubbull** or **Stufful**, randomly determined.